-GNUR-685 Adv Pract Care Adults CNS (1)
+GNUR-686 Adv Prac Care Women CNS

-In this 150-hour clinical experience, clinical nurse specialist students collaborate with preceptors to provide care for adults and their families.
-This clinical practicum will allow the student to apply the principles of adult health assessment and management at an advanced practice level and will include consulting with nursing and other healthcare professionals, research in the area of adult health, education of clients and staff, and clinical management of adults.
+In this 175-hour clinical experience, clinical nurse specialist students collaborate with preceptors to provide care for women and their families in a variety of settings.
+This clinical practicum will allow the student to apply the principles of health assessment and management at an advanced practice level and will include consulting with nursing and other healthcare professionals; research in the area of adult health; education of women, families, and staff; and clinical management of women's health needs.
 Students will meet periodically throughout the semester in a seminar designed to support achievement of learning outcomes.
 Graded S/U. Class meets on campus four times during the semester in addition to 150 hours precepted clinical.